John Rabone & Sons spirit levels set the standard in early 20th-century British toolmaking—durable, precise, and built to last.

 The Rabone No. 113 was a large format combination plumb and level, measuring 3⅛ inches deep by 1¼ inches wide.
 It was equipped with one horizontal level tube and one vertical plumb vial.
 The design included adjustable components, brass cover plates, and tipped ends for added durability.
 These models were produced in lengths of 24, 27, 30, and 36 inches and were intended for heavy-duty carpentry and site work.

 See More Still curious?
-Click here to see John Rabone Boxwood and Brass Calliper Gauges.
+Click here to see John Rabone Boxwood and Brass Calliper Gauges or here to see John Rabone Tee Squares, Laths and Bench Rules.

 The Rabone No. 77 was a bricklayer’s spirit level and plumb, made from selected hardwood and fitted with one horizontal level tube and one vertical plumb vial.
 It measured 2⅝ inches deep by 1 inch wide and was non-adjustable.
 Brass tipping on the base and both ends protected against wear during masonry work.
 These models were produced in lengths from 24 to 48 inches.
 A related variant, No. 78, included two plumb vials for added functionality.